10. Fantastic Beasts: The Crimes of Grindelwald

 (Harold Cronk, 2016, USA)

-The first one is adorably hapless; the second almost gets around to actually making a compelling argument about the correct behavior of a devout Christian that only gets derailed by the abysmal acting.
+The first one is adorably hapless; the third almost gets around to actually making a compelling argument about the correct behavior of a devout Christian that only gets derailed by the abysmal acting.
 It’s really only the second film of the decade’s second-saddest trilogy (see #4) that truly plumbs the depths of terrible filmmaking and grotesque, inhuman morality.
 None of these films take place in a recognisable version of the real world, but GND2 uniquely takes place in a world that is our precise opposite, which makes its whining, martyred tone all the more unbearable and shrill.
 Reluctant points for the saving throw of having Ray Wise play a reptilian ACLU lawyer whose hammy, self-satisfied evil is just barely not enough to make this enjoyably kitschy.

 (Tom Dey, 2010, USA)

 A ten-year reign of terror ended in January, 2020: prior to Dolittle, I would have declared without a moment’s hesitation that this was the worst movie about a talking CGI animal talking ever made.
 It’s fall from its throne pleases me: Dolittle is at least outlandishly misguided, whereas Marmaduke is just miserable and pettily impersonal, the kind of unfathomably terrible movie that got that way only because nobody cared about the project in any way, and so everyone was trying to cut every corner they possibly could.
 Insulting to my dignity as a human, a lover of well-made children’s cinema, and a low-key fan of The O.C.
 It does, however, have the most aggressive “smelly dog farts” jokes that I have ever seen, if that’s your jam.